 - Use NESSIE to update your name, referring to the "Personal Info" tab resources.
 If you need help, contact Human Resources.

-- Bring your current ID and a proof of identity that bears your legal name to a campus ID Center.
+- Bring your current University of Illinois ID and a proof of identity that bears your legal name to an ID Center.

-Contact a campus ID Center to ask how to proceed.
+Contact an ID Center to ask how to proceed.

-In the month that your University ID expires, you may receive an email alerting you to replace it.
+In the month that your University of Illinois ID expires, you may receive an email alerting you to replace it.
 If you have questions, contact your campus ID Center.